Systems Thinking and the Need for Systems Literacy

 - Are there any commonalities among human beings that transcend our cultural differences?

-- What are the key elements to being a systems thinker?
+- What are the key characteristics of a systems thinker?

 Listen to this Episode